MicrosoftDocs/Contribute/Contribute/validation-reference/ms-date-invalid.md

 ## Warning

 `Invalid value for ms.date: '{value}'.
-Must be a date in format MM/DD/YYYY, no more than five days from today.`
+Must be a date in format MM/DD/YYYY, no more than 30 days from today.`

 ## Resolution